On the seabed and coast

-We manage the seabed of England, Wales and Northern Ireland, including offshore energy and aggregates to cables and pipelines.
+We manage the seabed of England, Wales and Northern Ireland, including offshore energy, aggregates, and cables and pipelines.
+We also look after much of UK's foreshore.

-Learn more about how we are unlocking potential to make best use of the UK’s world leading resources offshore.
+Learn more about how we are unlocking potential to make best use of the UK’s world leading resources offshore as well as how we look after our foreshore.

 How collaboration is creating value